 A Harvard Business School study that analyzed instances of CEO misbehavior between 200 and 2015 found that the average comment (or action) resulted in 250 negative news stories (some of which were cited up to 5 years later), and a 3.1% decline in company stock price.

-Though not true “Doing a Ratner” situations, we’ve also seen a number of business leaders say incredibly stupid things in a very public way, with very real financial consequences: twice this year, Tesla stock has fallen 4-5% after Elon Musk spoke — once in April, when he joked about going “bankrupt,” and again in July, when he called a Thai cave rescuer a “pedo guy.”
+Though not true “Doing a Ratner” situations, we’ve also seen a number of business leaders say incredibly stupid things in a very public way, with very real financial consequences: In 2018, Tesla stock fell 4-5% after Elon Musk spoke — once in April, when he joked about going “bankrupt,” and again in July, when he called a Thai cave rescuer a “pedo guy.”